anubhavbagri/Data-Structures-Java/Recursion-2 Assignment/README.md

 Problem Level: MEDIUM<br>
 Problem Description:

-#### Given an array A and an integer K, print all subsets of A which sum to K.
+#### Given an array OOP1.A and an integer K, print all subsets of OOP1.A which sum to K.

 ##### Subsets are of length varying from 0 to n, that contain elements of the array.
 But the order of elements should remain same as in the input array.